-In 2008 there is no federal tax due unless the estate exceeds \$2,000,000.
-However, there is a New Jersey Estate tax for estates over \$675,000.
+Under present law, there is no federal tax due unless the estate exceeds \$600,000.00.

 There is also an unlimited federal marital deduction, which means unlimited amounts of property can be transferred between spouses without estate of gift taxes.